-A Multi-Unit Franchise is one in which the franchisee owns and operates more than one unit, traditionally in the same general region.
+A multi-unit franchise is one where the franchisee owns and operates more than one unit, traditionally in the same general region.

-While becoming a Multi-Unit Franchisee certainly requires a higher investment level, it also provides more stability and a higher expected rate of success, as the franchisee is not reliant on just one location to be successful.
+While becoming a multi-unit franchisee certainly requires a higher investment level, it also provides more stability and a higher expected rate of success.
+These increased returns and success are because the franchisee is not reliant on just one location to be successful.

-There are also saved costs because of the efficiencies of having one back of house for multiple locations.
-Additionally, franchisors will often offer reduced fees and royalty breaks for Multi-Unit Franchisees to entice them to invest at a higher dollar amount initially.
+There are also saved costs because of the efficiency of having one back of the house for multiple locations.
+Additionally, franchisors will often offer reduced fees and royalty breaks for multi-unit franchisees to entice them to invest at a higher dollar amount initially.

-Additionally, when a single unit or even multiple units are struggling under the control of a poorly performing franchisee, the existing Multi-Unit Franchisees are often eager to take over those locations, confident that their experience and know-how will be able to turn those locations around to profitability.
+Additionally, when a single unit or even multiple units are struggling under the control of a poorly performing franchisee, the existing multi-unit franchisees are often eager to take over those locations.
+They are confident that their experience and know-how will be able to turn those locations around to profitability.

-It is rare that they will invest in an emerging franchise system that does not already have an established and successful history of operation and support.
-For this reason, many emerging franchisors will begin their early growth with Single-Unit Franchisees before they are able to present a more competitive and substantial offering to the big players in the Multi-Unit area.
-Franchisors should avoid bringing in these big Multi-Unit Franchisee entities until their systems are well developed and consistent.
-Oftentimes, a franchisor will only get one chance to show this community that their brand and support is up to their level of expectations, and if the brand falters, it can be difficult to recover.
+Franchisors should avoid bringing in these big multi-unit franchisee entities until their systems are well developed and consistent.
+Often, a franchisor will only get one chance to show this community that their brand and support are up to their level of expectations.
+If the brand falters, it can be difficult to recover.

 The group of established multi-unit franchisees, while growing in influence, is still a relatively limited and tight-knit community.
 It can be difficult to get your brand in front of them, and even harder to get them to seriously investigate your brand.